-Snapchat is one of our favorite social networks, the perfect mix of messaging and general social sharing that makes it easy to share private moments or post a snippet of your life for all to see.
+Snapchat is one of the world’s best social platforms, with a well-tuned mix of messaging and general social sharing that makes it easy to share private moments or post a snippet of your life for all to see.
 From quick snaps of the world around you to using the video feature to share events, concerts, and daily happenings in your life with friends and family, Snapchat is a must-have communication app in 2019.

-One of the biggest surrounding questions, of course, is whether you can see when someone looks at your location on Snap Map.
+One of the biggest questions surrounding this matter, of course, is whether you can see when someone looks at your location on Snap Map.
 There are plenty of options within Snap Map itself, but it never becomes obvious whether or not the service allows you to easily check who is or is not looking at your location online.

 What Exactly is a Snap Map?

 One of Snapchat’s most controversial features upon its release, Snap Map is a feature that allows you to share your location with your friends and view where your friends are when they open the app.

 When Snap Map is enabled in your app, you can choose from one of four privacy settings: